terales/blackbird-docs/src/content/docs/apps/Google Drive.mdx

 ## Events

-- **On items added** This event triggers when file or folder is added to Google Drive.
-Inputs allows to specify the folder to watch.
-- **On items updated** This event triggers when file or folder is updated in Google Drive.
-Inputs allows to specify the folder to watch.
-- **On items removed** This event triggers when file or folder is deleted from Google Drive.
-Inputs allows to specify the folder to watch.
-- **On items restored** This event triggers when file or folder is restored from trash in Google Drive.
-Inputs allows to specify the folder to watch.
 - **On files deleted in shared drives** This event triggers when any existing files are deleted in the shared drives.
 - **On file created** On any file created in specified folder
 - **On file updated** On any file updated in specified folder